 Initially we discuss whether the synoptic patterns that are associated with large SLAs in the COSMO-ERA hindcast are similar to those occurring when large SLAs are observed.
-Necessarily, this comparison is limited to the four stations where observed time series are available.
+Necessarily, this comparison is limited to the 4 stations where observed time series are available.

 In general, the ranking of SLAs in the observed and simulated time series differs substantially.
-Consequently, the list of the 100 largest observed (OBS) and the 100 largest simulated (MOD) events share only a fraction of events (Table 1).
+Consequently, the list of the 100 largest observed ("OBS") and of the 100 largest simulated ("MOD") events share only a fraction of events (table 1).
 The small number of common events is explained by the grouping of the largest SLAs in a relatively narrow range of values, so that small differences in their magnitude may correspond to large differences in their rank.
-Therefore, inaccuracies in the HYPSE model and the driving meteorological fields imply substantial differences in ranking between observed and simulated SLAs.
+Therefore, inaccuracies of the HYPSE model and of the driving meteorological fields imply substantial differences in ranking between observed and simulated SLAs.

 Figure 2 shows MSLP composites corresponding to large positive SLAs.
-Each map results from the average of the 6-hourly ERA-Interim MSLP fields that are closest to the time of the 100 largest peak of independent SLAs, considering the OBS (left column) and MOD lists (right column).
+Each map results from the average of the 6-hourly ERA-Interim MSLP fields that are closest to the time of the 100 largest peak of independent SLAs, considering the "OBS" (left column) and "MOD" lists (right column).
 In both columns the MSLP composites show the presence of cyclones.
-Trieste and Dubrovnik exhibit similar synoptic patterns, have a large number of events common to the MOD and OBS lists (50 % and 49 % in the Table 1) and have the highest value of spatial correlation (0.98) between the corresponding MSLP composites.
-Slightly lower values of correlation, 0.89 and 0.91, and a smaller number of common events, 29% and 23%, occur at Alicante and Toulon, respectively.
-These correlation values are computed between the MOD and OBS MSLP composite including all grid points within a distance of 20 grid steps from the station.
+Trieste and Dubrovnik exhibit similar synoptic patterns, have a large number of events common to the "MOD" and "OBS" lists (50% and 49% in the table 1) and the highest value of spatial correlation (0.98) between the corresponding MSLP composites.
+Slightly lower values of correlation (0.89 / 0.91) and a smaller number of common events (29% / 23%) occur at Alicante and Toulon.
+These correlation values are computed between the "MOD" and "OBS" MSLP composite including all grid points within a distance of 20 grid steps from the station.
 Autocorrelation within a MSLP field is high and the estimate of the actual degrees of freedom would be required for assessing the significance of these correlation values.
-Performed tests show that significance remains above the 95% confidence level even if a degree of freedom as low as 20 is assumed.
+Performed tests show that significance